 - Steer smoothly at all times.

 - Accelerate smoothly.
-Don’t rev the engine or make it stall.
+Do not rev the engine or make it stall.

 - Stop the vehicle gently.
 Start braking well ahead of where you must stop to avoid sudden movement.
 Know where to stop.
 Be aware of crosswalks.
 If your view is blocked at a crosswalk, move forward carefully and look both ways before entering the intersection.

-- Be sure your vehicle is in the correct gear.
-Don’t grind the gears.
-Don’t coast to a stop.
+- Be in the correct gear.
+Do not grind the gears.
+Do not coast to a stop.

 - Always obey the posted speed limits.
-If needed, reduce your speed to adjust for existing weather, road, and other traffic conditions.
+If needed, reduce your speed for weather, road, and other traffic conditions.
 Remember to turn on your headlights if you need to use your windshield wipers in poor weather conditions.

 - Know what the traffic signals mean and obey them at all times.

-- Always use the proper lane and start a turn from the correct lane into the correct lane.
+- Use the proper lane and start a turn from the correct lane into the correct lane.

 - Signal for all lane changes and turns.